kwpid/lim-rblx/replit.md

 -   **Roblox MessagingService**: Used for cross-server notifications when ultra-rare items (5M+) are unboxed.

 ## Recent Updates (November 1, 2025)
+-   **TotalCopies Tracking System**: Changed from tracking unique owners to tracking total copies for regular items.
+Shows "X copies" instead of "X owners" in inventory and index.
+Stock items continue using CurrentStock.
+System automatically increments on roll/give and decrements on sell.
+-   **View Other Players' Inventories**: Added hover detection with yellow glow effect on other players.
+Click to open a GUI showing their complete inventory with items sorted by value.
+Features robust error handling with retry logic (waits up to 1 second for data to load) and structured response pattern ({success, inventory/error}) for reliable cross-player viewing.
 -   **Tool Equipping Fix**: Fixed tools not equipping properly - tools now correctly go to the player's Backpack instead of being placed in the character, allowing them to be used normally.
 -   **Headless Support**: Simplified headless implementation - when a headless item is equipped, the player's head and face decal are set to transparency 1 (invisible).
 When unequipped, transparency is restored to 0.
 Works seamlessly with character respawns.
 Headless items are detected by name (contains "headless").
 -   **AutoRoll Persistence**: AutoRoll state now persists across sessions and server shutdowns.
 When a player rejoins, AutoRoll automatically resumes if it was enabled.
 Server shutdowns automatically enable AutoRoll for all players, ensuring continuous rolling after reconnection.